Alemu2502/reactjs-with-docker/README.md

 Setup and Integration
 Follow these steps to integrate EmailJS with your contact form:

-Create an Account: If you don't have an EmailJS account, sign up here. https://dashboard.emailjs.com/sign-up
+Create an Account: If you don't have an EmailJS account, sign up [here](https://dashboard.emailjs.com/sign-up)

 Create a New Email Service: